-Mount Tom Trail is a 3.2 mile lightly trafficked loop trail located near Exeter, RI that features beautiful wild flowers and is rated as moderate.
+Mount Tom Trail is a 3.2 mile lightly trafficked loop trail located near Exeter, Rhode Island that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash